TikTok Completion Rate Calculator

 4. Make Videos Shorter - Ruthlessly

 If you can say it in 20 seconds, don't stretch it to 40.
-Every unnecessary second hemorrhages viewers.
-Cut every pause, filler word, and slow transition.
-Aim for maximum value per second.
-Many viral videos are 15-25 seconds of ultra-dense content.
+Every second hemorrhages viewers.
+Review your raw footage and ask: does every second add value?

 5. Use Pattern Interrupts Every 5-7 Seconds